AnthonyKazyaka/AnthonyKazyaka/README.md

 ## Hello, friend.

 Welcome to my space!
 My name is Anthony (he/him/his).
-I've been programming for 15 years, currently working as a software engineer with 7 years of professional experience.
+I've been programming for 15 years, currently working as a software engineer with 8 years of professional experience.
 I have a passion for technology, games, and figuring out interesting new ways to combine them.

 ### Languages, Frameworks, & Experience
+*	C#/.NET Framework/.NET Core – 13 years
+*	Linux CLI – 7 years
+*	Unity3D – 7 years
+*	T-SQL – 4 years
+*	HTML/CSS/JavaScript – 3 years
+*	Version Control – Git/TFS/Subversion – 10 years
+*	C++ – 2 years

 * C# - 12 years
 * Unity3D - 5
 * JavaScript - 3 years
 * Java - 3 years
 * C++ - 1 year

+### Background
+Programming was introduced to me during a high school, and it inspired me to study Computer Science at Michigan State University.
+While there, I took part in the Game Design Specialization.

+Since graduating, I've worked at:
+* General Motors (2014 - 2017)
+* Rocket Mortgage (2017 - Present)

+If you'd like to connect with me on LinkedIn, [here is my profile](https://www.linkedin.com/in/anthony-kazyaka-3126657a/).

 ### Support Me
 If you like the kinds of projects I work on, or have found one of my tools useful, please consider [buying me a coffee ☕](https://www.buymeacoffee.com/anthonykazyaka) so I can spend more time developing them.